Yskie/tp/docs/DeveloperGuide.md

 ### \[Proposed\] Undo/Redo Feature

 The proposed undo/redo mechanism is facilitated by `VersionedAddressBook` and `VersionedTaskList`.
 The `VersionedAddressBook` extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `addressBookStatePointer`.
-The `VersionedTaskList` extends `TaskList` with an undo/redo history, stored internally a `taskListStateList` and `taskListStatePointer`.
+The `VersionedTaskList` extends `TaskList` with an undo/redo history, stored internally as a `taskListStateList` and `taskListStatePointer`.

 Additionally, they implements the following operations: